Doctors Note Logo

 Is it Kidney Pain?
 Why Your Flank Hurts & Medically Approved Next Steps

-Kidney-related flank pain is usually a deep ache or severe cramping just below the ribs that does not change with movement and may come with urinary symptoms, fever, nausea, or pain radiating to the groin.
-There are several factors to consider; see below for key differences from muscle pain, common causes like stones or infection, and when it is urgent.
+Kidney-related flank pain is a deep ache or severe cramping just below the ribs that does not change with movement.
+It often comes with urinary symptoms, fever, nausea, or pain radiating to the groin.

 answer background